heimskr/game3/README.md

 Thanks to [Vadim](https://github.com/Vadimuh), [Fayabella](https://github.com/Fayabella) and [Bamboozle.jpg](https://github.com/Bamboozle-jpg) for their flower sprites.
 Fayabella has also contributed many ideas over the course of the game's development.

+Thanks to [190n](https://github.com/190n) for their work on the resource embedding system.

 ## Contribution Ideas
 If you'd like to contribute, here are some ideas, ordered roughly from easiest to hardest.